 Financial Remedy Fact Sheet

-Sarah Speed is a family law specialist.
-She sets out below a brief outline of what should happen on divorce to a couple’s finances.
+Tony Roe is a family law specialist.
+He sets out below a brief outline of what should happen on divorce to a couple’s finances.
 It is intended as a guide only and each case is ultimately different.

 Financial Settlement on divorce